CalebRose/simfba-interface/README.md

     -   export NODE_OPTIONS=--openssl-legacy-provider (run once, should last until you shut off your computer)
     -   npm run webpack (changes will be built into the build.js file)

+## Purpose
+The SimFBA interface application is a personal project for building a CRUD-application to manage data for a sports simulation.
+The intent of this project is for academic and personal purpose to practice my skill set so that I may use them in a professional setting.
+This project is open-sourced and will remain open-sourced with no intention of making a profit.

+## Tech Stack
+- React.js Frontend hosted by node application
+- Golang APIs to handle Football and Basketball Logic
+- Docker image used to host site on Azure
+- Node.js discord bot to allow users to receive data related to their team and its players.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).